 While motorcycle insurance is not required in Washington State, it’s a good idea to fully cover yourself in case of an accident.
 If you plan to travel, be aware of the insurance laws in that state or country.
 For example, Canada, Oregon and Idaho all require motorcycle insurance.
 Considering the highest statistics of fatal motorcycle crashes, you should highly consider purchasing insurance to help protect assets if you’re involved in a crash.
 In my opinion, having full package motorcycle insurance policy is just as important as wearing proper safety gear.

-In Washington State, motorcyclists are allowed to ride side-by-side in a lane.
+Washington State Motorcycle Laws allow motorcyclists to ride side-by-side in a lane.
 In order to legally carry passengers, your motorcycle must be equipped with more than one seat.
 The passenger must have their own foot pegs or bucket seat with a seatbelt.
 Additionally, passengers below the age of 5 are prohibited.

 When on the road, motorcyclists are legally allowed to run red lights through an intersection or onto a left turn intersection, if the lights don’t turn green after one complete cycle.
 Finally, let’s talk about lane splitting.
 Lane splitting is an often controversial topic that is debated by motorcycle enthusiasts and legal professionals alike.
-While lane splitting is legal in California and much of the world, it is not authorized in Washington State.
+While lane splitting is legal in California and much of the world, it is not legal under Washington State Motorcycle Laws.
 However, lawmakers have discussed a possible amendment to the law in recent years.

 To be a responsible motorcyclist, it’s important to fully understanding the motorcycle laws specific to your state.
 In the event of an accident, you’ll want to be aware of any factors that can affect your personal injury claim.
 Since injuries suffered from motorcycle accidents are often serious and possibly fatal, you should seek legal guidance as soon as possible.
 Don’t hesitate to reach out to my team and I at Evergreen Personal Injury Counsel to help you steer your case in the right direction.